ohscar/rmalloc/doc/paper/method.rst

 Testing
 ========
-All applications should be bug-free, but for an allocator it is extra important that there are no bugs.
+All applications should be bug-free, but for an allocator it is extra important that there are no bugs since an allocator that does not work properly could cause data corruption.
+In the best case, this causes the application using the allocator to malfunction by crashing on execution.
+In the worst case, an application doing data processing by reading data into buffers allocated on the heap, doing one or more computations and then writing the data back to disk, would completely destroy the data without the user knowing an error had occured.

 Luckily, an allocator has a small interface for which tests can be easily written.
 In particular, randomized unit testing is easy, which although not guaranteed to catch all bugs gives a good coverage.

 I decided to use googletest since it was easy to setup, use and the results are easy to read.
 It's similar in style to the original Smalltalk testing framework SUnit [#]_ (later popularized by Java's JUnit [#]_).
 During the